 The complex conjugate negates the imaginary part of a complex number

+As you can see from the diagram, the complex conjugate is found by reflecting z across the real axis.
 The complex conjugate can be quite useful in a number of situations, as we shall see in due course.
-It is routinely used, for example, to simplify the formula for dividing one complex number by another.
-It can also be used to find the reciprocal of a complex number.
+It is routinely used, for example, to simplify the formula for dividing one complex number by another, or for finding the reciprocal of a complex number.
+Complex conjugates are also useful for finding the roots of polynomials.
+According to the complex conjugate root theorem, if a complex number is a root to a polynomial in one variable with real coefficients (e.g. the quadratic or the cubic equation), its conjugate will also be a root of that polynomial.

 Addition and subtraction